wihi-labs/WHIP/0010-builder-program.md

     - Monthly/ yearly/ one-time token distribution that may be vested [optional]
     - Monthly/ yearly/ one time token compensation that are locked and vested similar to team compensation [required]
 2. *Prizes*
-    - Received for specific contributions (defined, discussed, approved during community build-up calls) and agreed to with an expert in writing
+    - Received for specific contributions (defined, discussed, approved during community build-up calls) and agreed to with a builder in writing
-    - Related to the expert knowledge of an expert
+    - Related to the builders contribution
     - Award amounts are directly related to benefit accrued to WiHi; rewards amounts can be paid out in proportion to the benefit or a one-time payout for achieving a certain goal

 ## Rights and duties of a Builder